contentful-developer-relations/community-code-of-conduct/long-form-code-of-conduct.md

   - [Sources](#sources)

 ----------

-## Short Form Code of Conduct
-The **Contentful Community** is dedicated to providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, religion (or lack thereof), or other identity markers.
-Our **Code of Conduct** exists because of that dedication, and we do not tolerate harassment in any form.
-See our reporting guidelines [here](./incident-reporting.md).
-Our full Code of Conduct can be found at this [link](#long-form-code-of-conduct).

 ## Long Form Code of Conduct
 The **Contentful Community** is dedicated to providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, or religion (or lack thereof).
 Our Code of Conduct exists because of that dedication, and we do not tolerate harassment in any form.